Pioreactor/docs.pioreactor/user-guide/30-Advanced/02-networking/06-local-access-point.md

 :::

 Other Pioreactors will need to be reconfigured to connect to this new access point.
-During set up in the Raspberry Pi Imager, using the ssid / wifi credentials: `pioreactor` and password `raspberry` in the wireless LAN section. **Don't add the `local_access_point` file to these other Pioreactors - you only need to do that once**.
+During setup in Raspberry Pi Imager, use the SSID / Wi-Fi credentials `pioreactor` and password `raspberry` in the Wi-Fi settings. **Don't add the `local_access_point` file to these other Pioreactors - you only need to do that once**.

 The maximum number of machines (Pioreactors and computers) that can be connected to a local access point on a Pioreactor is ~4-8.
 There is a possibility to add more, see [issue here](https://github.com/Pioreactor/pioreactor/issues/442).